Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 (Pro 3) Low-Maintenance, Advanced Z-Phosphor Laser Models: Sony offers a wide range of laser projectors that offer up to 10,000-lumens brightness and 20,000-hour lamp life.
 Their high maximum brightness enables a higher contrast ratio and deeper blacks in dark scenes.
 In addition, a laser model typically runs cooler, requiring less active cooling than a lamp-based model.

 (Con 3) Limited Portable Projector Selection: Compared to other projector brands’ lineups, the Sony range is limited when it comes to portable and mini projectors, like the AAXA P300.
-Thus, if you’re looking for an outdoor projector or inexpensive smart projector, you may find that other brands offer a wider selection, such as you’ll find in our Vamvo L4200 portable video projector review.
+Thus, if you’re looking for an outdoor projector or an inexpensive smart projector, you may find that other brands offer a wider selection, such as the one you’ll find in our Vamvo L4200 portable video projector review.

 (Pro 4) Sophisticated Professional Features: Sony offers a proven range of classroom and business projectors with 4000 lumens of brightness or more, making them suitable for large conference rooms and labs with variable ambient light.
 The Sony line is worth a look if you need a device that can handle projection mapping, 3D content, and infographics with bright images and accurate color.